TheLazyFerret/termcodes-cpp/docs/cursor.md

 #### FUNCTION: `show_cursor()`
 Shows the cursor if it is hidden.
 In any other case, it does nothing.
 - It is marked as `constexpr`, so it can be evaluated at compile time.
-- Although it should work for most devices, it is not guaranteed to work on all of them.
+- Although it should work for most terminals, it is not guaranteed to work on all of them.

 #### FUNCTION: `hide_cursor()`
 Hides the cursor if it is vissible.
 In any other case, it does nothing.
 - It is marked as `constexpr`, so it can be evaluated at compile time.
-- Although it should work for most devices, it is not guaranteed to work on all of them.
+- Although it should work for most terminals, it is not guaranteed to work on all of them.

 ## Example
 You can see a complete example in [example/cursor.cpp](../example/cursor.cpp)